Labsmore/pyuscope/README.txt

 pr0ncnc
 Copyright 2011-2019 John McMaster <JohnDMcMaster@gmail.com>

-This is a framework and GUI to coordinate linear stages and sensors for panoramic scans Its primarily used to do large XY scans of microscope samples using linuxcnc + v4l (MU800) camera As of 2019 I'm cleaning up the code to allow non-v4l sensors
+This is a framework and python gstreamer GUI to coordinate linear stages and sensors for panoramic scans Its primarily used to do large XY scans of microscope samples using linuxcnc + v4l (MU800) camera As of 2019 I'm cleaning up the code to allow non-v4l sensors